ka1130/app-dyer-library/README.md

-# simple-component-library
+# app-dyer-library

-A library of React components created using `create-react-app`.
+This is a library component created from [app-dyer autosuggestion project](https://github.com/ka1130/AppDyer).

 ## Installation